From Laws to Conservation: Newton’s Grammar of Motion

 -

-Net force — The vector sum of all external forces on the object you are analyzing.
+Net force — The vector sum of all external forces on the object you are analysing.

 -